 Foundational Posts-Foundational posts are the standard posts pertaining to your business and they must be evergreen.
 Evergreen means that even five or ten years from now, the information will be valuable.
-For example, last week I wrote a post called How to Find the Right Daycare.
+For example, I recently wrote a post about publishing your first book.

 Focus on putting out good, valuable content at first.
 The good news is, you can always improve and there is always something new to learn.

 Keywords and SEO (Search Engine Optimization) are a learning process.
 I use the plugin Yoast SEO to write my posts and it is a huge help.
 However, I am anything but an SEO expert and I highly recommend hiring someone to do your on-page and off-page SEO for your site.
 Search engine optimization is something that changes every year and I find it mind-boggling beyond writing posts for my site.

 One of the main components to getting traffic to your blog is Search Engine Optimization.
 This is why I recommend hiring someone to do your on-page and off-page SEO.
 You also want to make sure your blog posts are SEO optimized.
 Having a plugin like Yoast SEO or Squirrly can be especially helpful.
 If you really struggle, you may even want to eventually hire someone to SEO your blog posts for you.

 Another option is to set up a landing page on your site which is like an advertisement for your free opt-in to sign up for your newsletter.
 It’s more of an in your face ad than a simple sign up form on your site.